 Welcome to the Base Station of the World’s First Employee Database of the World’s First Mountain Climbing Railroad

 The "Sunset Special" was the last train up the mountain.
-The Jitney Years project is now preparing to send the last train up the mountain before committing to a final print-out of the manuscripts.
-This is a "last call" for any information that should be included.
-Stand-by for Updates in the Pipeline!
-Contact Jitney Jr directly [tim(dot)lewis(at)northernvermont(dot)edu] (preferred) with any additions or corrections OR use the…
+The Jitney Years project continues to prepare a last train up the mountain before a final print-out of the manuscripts.
+This is a "last boarding call" for any information that should be included.
+Roster Updates are in the Pipeline!
+Contact Jitney Jr directly [timothy(dot)lewis(at)vermontstate(dot)edu] (preferred) with any additions or corrections ASAP OR use the…

 Descriptions of Manuscripts